 Settings is where you configure your apps to associate with external sources.
 This allows you to do everything from configure the URLs that launch your web apps to authenticate external systems of record.

 A Profile is a group of configuration settings.
-When working in Settings, you are making changes to a Profile, and you can select which Profile you are working with by selecting a Profile from the dropdown menu at the top of Settings.
-By default, every Airkit app comes out of the box with three Profiles: Dev, QA, and Production:
+When working in Settings, you are making changes to a Profile, and you can select which Profile you are working with by selecting one from the dropdown menu.
+Every Airkit app comes with three Profiles: Dev, QA, and Production: